Oliver Sipple: Ford assassination attempt

-The day after the incident, two answering machine messages outed Sipple to San Francisco Chronicle columnist Herb Caen.
-One was from Reverend Ray Broshears, the head of a gay activist group called the Lavender Panthers.
-The other message was from local gay activist Harvey Milk, a friend of Sipple and on whose campaign for city council Sipple had worked.
-While discussing whether Sipple's sexuality should be disclosed, Milk told a friend, "It's too good an opportunity.
+he told a friend, "It's too good an opportunity.
 For once we can show that gays do heroic things, not just all that caca about molesting children and hanging out in bathrooms."
-Milk outed Sipple in order to portray him as a "gay hero" and so to "break the stereotype of homosexuals" being "timid, weak and unheroic figures".
 According to historian Harold Evans, "[T]here was no invitation to the White House for Sipple, not even a commendation.
-Milk made a fuss about that.
-Finally, weeks later, Sipple received a brief note of thanks."
+Milk made a fuss about that."
 Three days after the incident, Sipple received a letter from President Ford.
 It read:

-Two days after the thwarted assassination attempt, unable to reach Sipple, Caen wrote of Sipple as a gay man, and of a friend of Milk, speculating Ford offered praise "quietly" because of Sipple's sexual orientation.
+Two days after the thwarted assassination attempt, unable to reach Sipple, Caen wrote of Sipple as a gay man and a friend of Harvey Milk, speculating Ford offered praise "quietly" because of Sipple's sexual orientation.
 Sipple was besieged by reporters, as was his family.
 His mother refused to speak to him.
 Gay liberation groups petitioned local media to give Sipple his due as a hero.
-Caen published the private side of the Sipple's story, as did a handful of other publications.
+Caen published the private side of Sipple's story, as did a handful of other publications.
 Sipple then insisted to reporters that his sexuality be kept confidential.
 Reporters labeled Sipple the "gay ex-Marine", and his mother disparaged and disowned him.
 Later, when Sipple hid in a friend's apartment to avoid reporters, they turned to Milk, arguably the most visible voice for the gay community.
 Of President Ford's letter of thanks to Sipple, Milk suggested that Sipple's sexual orientation was the reason he received only a note, rather than an invitation to the White House.

-Sipple sued the Chronicle, filing a $15-million invasion of privacy suit against Caen, seven named newspapers, and a number of unnamed publishers, for publishing the disclosures.
-The Superior Court in San Francisco dismissed the suit, and Sipple continued his legal battle until May 1984, when a state court of appeals held that Sipple had indeed become news, and that his sexual orientation was part of the story.
+Sipple sued the Chronicle, filing a $15-million invasion of privacy suit against Caen, seven named newspapers, and a number of unnamed publishers.
+In 1984, a state court of appeals held that Sipple had indeed become news, and that his sexual orientation was part of the story.